 Graffiti on the exterior of any building, fence, or other structure in any front yard, side yard, rear yard or vacant lot.

 Deposit, keep or leave or permit to be deposited, kept or left in any place accessible to children, or in any place viewable from a public street or alley, any abandoned, nonrunning discarded or inoperable motor vehicle, trailer or semi-trailer, or any vehicle hulk or any part thereof, or other articles of personal property.
 For the purposes of this subsection "abandoned, nonrunning and inoperative" refers to a vehicle as defined in § 158-17B.

-Weeds exceeding eight inches in height (Weeds mean any plant, grass, weed, brush, vines or any other vegetation, herbaceous or woody, other than (1) trees, ornamental shrubbery and vegetable and flower gardens purposefully planted and maintained free of weed hazard or nuisance: (2) cultivated crops; (3) public recreational areas or trails intended to be left in their natural state: and (4) vegetation along natural streams or watercourses when necessary to deter erosion.) located in any front yard, side yard, rear or vacant lot, not deemed agricultural, conservation government or within 200 feet of any residential lot.
+Weeds exceeding eight inches in height [Weeds mean any plant, grass, weed, bush, running bamboo as defined in § 120-4.1A, vines or any other vegetation, herbaceous or woody, other than: (1) trees, ornamental shrubbery and vegetable and flower gardens purposefully planted and maintained free of weed hazard or nuisance; (2) cultivated crops; (3) public recreational areas or trails intended to be left in their natural state; and (4) vegetation along natural streams or watercourses when necessary to deter erosion.] located in any front yard, side yard, rear or vacant lot, not deemed agricultural, conservation government or within 200 feet of any residential lot.

 Burning or disposal of refuse, sawdust or other material in such a manner as to cause or permit ashes, sawdust, soot or cinders to be cast upon the streets or alleys of the town, or to cause or permit dense smoke, noxious fumes, ashes, soot or gases arising from such burning to become annoying or injurious to the health, comfort or repose of the general public.

 Carcasses of animals not buried or destroyed within 24 hours after death.